Marcus Semien Player Props: Rangers vs. Astros

 Marcus Semien At The Plate

-- Semien has an OPS of .784, fueled by an OBP of .338 and a team-best slugging percentage of .446 this season.
+- Semien leads Texas with a slugging percentage of .445, fueled by 43 extra-base hits.

-- Among the qualified hitters in MLB, he ranks 44th in batting average, 56th in on-base percentage, and 59th in slugging.
+- Among qualifying hitters, he ranks 39th in batting average, while his on-base percentage ranks 53rd and he is 63rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.